 For histologic types of carcinomas that are amenable to grading, 3 histologic grades are suggested, as shown below.
-For conventional squamous cell carcinoma, histologic grading as a whole does not perform well as a prognosticator.1 Nonetheless, it should be recorded when applicable, as it is a basic tumor characteristic.
+For conventional squamous cell carcinoma, histologic grading as a whole does not perform well as a prognosticator.
+Nonetheless, it should be recorded when applicable, as it is a basic tumor characteristic.
 Selecting either the most prevalent grade or the highest grade for this synoptic protocol is acceptable.
-Variants of squamous cell carcinoma (ie, verrucous, basaloid, etc) have an intrinsic biologic potential and currently do not appear to require grading.
+Subtypes of squamous cell carcinoma (i.e., verrucous, basaloid, etc.) have an intrinsic biologic potential.

-Grade 1 Well differentiated
+- Grade 1 Well differentiated

-Grade 2 Moderately differentiated
+- Grade 2 Moderately differentiated

-Grade 3 Poorly differentiated
+- Grade 3 Poorly differentiated

-Grade X Cannot be assessed
+- Grade X Cannot be assessed

 The histologic (microscopic) grading of salivary gland carcinomas has been shown to be an independent predictor of behavior and plays a role in optimizing therapy.
 Further, there is often a positive correlation between histologic grade and clinical stage.
-2.3.4.5 However, most salivary gland carcinoma types have an intrinsic biologic behavior, and attempted application of a universal grading scheme is merely a crude surrogate.
+However, most salivary gland carcinoma types have an intrinsic biologic behavior, and attempted application of a universal grading scheme is suboptimal given tumor specific nuances.
 Thus, a generic grading scheme is no longer recommended for salivary gland carcinomas.
-Carcinoma types for which grading systems exist and are relevant are incorporated into histologic type.
-The 3 major categories that are amenable to grading include adenoid cystic carcinoma, mucoepidermoid carcinoma, and adenocarcinoma, not otherwise specified.
-3.4.7